gfreewind/unit_perf/README.md

 cat /proc/unit_perf/top_list;
 5. Reset the result if necessary
 cat /proc/unit_perf/reset_result
-6. Use up_remove_monitor_point to remove the monitor point name.
+6. Use up_remove_monitor to remove the monitor point name.

 ###When you want to check the performance of one function, you could use up_func_once to get it.
 1. Create one function whose signature is like up_test_func (Defined in unit_perf.h);